ballerina-platform/nballerina/NOTES.md

 ### Readonly

-We handle readonly by treating each selectively immutable basic type as if it were two basic types: one containing values that are readonly, and one containing values that are mutable.
+We handle readonly by splitting each selectively immutable basic type into two *uniform types*: one containing values that are readonly, and one containing values that are mutable.
+For other basic types there is a single uniform type.

 ### Rest type for tuples